Written by Mar Negreiro (3rd edition, Updated on 26.9.2018),

 On 13 September 2017, the Commission tabled a proposal for a regulation aimed at removing obstacles to the free movement of non-personal data across borders.
 It focuses on removing the geographical restrictions on data storage in the internal market, a move long demanded by stakeholders.
 In addition, the Commission proposes self-regulation to facilitate switching cloud-service-providers for professional users.
 Other, less widely agreed aspects, such as access rights and liability are left for future proposals.
-Within the European Parliament the IMCO Committee adopted its report on the proposal on 4 June, as well as a mandate to start negotiations with the Council.
+Within the European Parliament the IMCO committee adopted its report on 4 June along with a mandate to enter into interinstitutional negotiations with the Council.
 On 19 June a political agreement was reached in trilogue.
 Parliament is due to vote on this text, in plenary in October 2018.

 |Amended proposal for a Regulation of the European Parliament and of the Council on the access of third-country goods and services to the Union’s internal market in public procurement and procedures supporting negotiations on access of Union goods and services to the public procurement markets of third countries|

 |Committee responsible:||Internal Market and Consumer Protection (IMCO)||COM(2017) 495 of 13.9.2017

 procedure ref.: 2017/0228(COD)